Can HubSpot be used to manage company press releases?

 New call-to-action

 Usually, press communication gets its own subscription type in HubSpot.
 This will be displayed alongside marketing subscription types.
-To segment your contacts and not mix up regular contacts and press contacts, use custom properties.
+Use custom properties to segment your contacts and not mix up regular contacts and press contacts.

 They work like tags or labels on contacts.
 Maintain a "Contact type" dropdown property where you specify whether a contact is a prospect/customer or a press contact.
 This allows you to include/exclude contacts from specific communications and easily build lists.